pyOpenSci/python-package-guide/python-packaging/intro.md

 In this section we will cover:

 * build tools to build your package
-* publishing to PyPI and Conda
+* publishing to PyPI and the Anaconda Cloud repositories
 * Built front-end tools to support your development workflow
 * Managing dependencies